Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 This air pistol is less than a 1/4 of the price the Tippman paintball/pepper ball gun.
-The darts below are less than $1 a round.
+The darts below are less than a buck or so a round.

 My choice for bear protection is a real gun.

 The expense of bear protection alternatives tells me that in my case a .44 Magnum is the best option.
 I already have one, it is big enough to stop the biggest Black bears out there, and the ammo is $35-$40 for 50 rounds.
-While I have a .35 Marlin that was given to me for an Alaska bear gun, it is too impractical to carry or conceal when hiking and the ammo costs over $1 per round.
+While I have a .35 Marlin that was given to me for an Alaska bear gun, it is too impractical to carry or conceal when hiking and the ammo costs over a buck or two per round.